Diagnosing Simulation and Hardware Barriers to Cross-Size Transfer in Equivariant Quantum Reinforcement Learning: Discussion

 \subsection{Future Research Directions}

 This work opens several avenues for future research:

 \begin{itemize} \item \textbf{Refining $\mathcal{D}_{n \rightarrow m}$:} A primary goal would be to develop a more rigorous and detailed mathematical characterization of the transfer penalty $\mathcal{D}_{n \rightarrow m}$.
-This could involve tools from optimal transport, information theory, or by analyzing the sensitivity of the QNN’s output to changes in its underlying equivariant generators when parameters are fixed.
+This could involve tools from optimal transport (e.g.\ Fournier--Guillin Wasserstein concentration~\cite{fournier2015rate}), information geometry, or analyzing the sensitivity of the QNN's output to changes in its underlying equivariant generators when parameters are fixed.
 Incorporating more specific structural properties of TSP instances (e.g., from random matrix theory or geometric graph theory) could also yield tighter bounds.

+\item \textbf{Sparse-Connectivity Equivariant Ansatzes:} The proof-of-concept linear ansatz of Appendix~\ref{app:linear-eqc} should be developed into a full architecture, including hardware execution at $n\!\ge\!50$, MPS validation at $\chi\!\le\!64$, and a study of how its DLA dimension and transfer behaviour compare with the all-to-all baseline.

 \item \textbf{Investigating Alternative Transfer Mechanisms:} The current work assumes direct parameter transfer with adaptation of generator forms.
 Future research could explore: \begin{itemize} \item Fine-tuning a subset of layers of the $S_m$-adapted QNN using a small amount of $m$-city data (few-shot transfer). \item Layer-wise transfer strategies, where earlier layers (potentially capturing more general features) are transferred, and later layers are re-initialized or fine-tuned. \item Methods for transforming or adapting the parameters $\theta_n^*$ themselves to better suit the $m$-city problem, perhaps guided by the change in $T_{e_{n+1}}$ to $T_{e_{m+1}}$. \end{itemize}